mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 0x10000e0c0    1 6            sym.imp.xpc_string_get_string_ptr
 ```

 I've omitted a bunch of functions, but the idea looks to be the same.
-The majority of these helpers provide an API for building XPC data and then somehow a message is sent.
+The majority of these helpers provide an API for building XPC data and send/recv messages.
 Truth is, I tried [the method outlined here](http://newosxbook.com/articles/jlaunchctl.html) re logging the XPC messages but was not able to get it working:

 >Start launchctl with no arguments under lldb
 >Set a breakpoint on xpc_pipe_routine